ernieejo/OCLC-imports-for-Alma-Network/README.md

 Use these scripts to prepare spreadsheets that can be reviewed to create files for updating and maintaining OCLC numbers in Alma.
 Prior to running these scripts, some one-time setup is needed.

 * You need to create a base folder where the scripts and the files they create will be stored.

+* Add a blank Excel file called "Do_not_change.xlsx" to the base folder.
+In reviewing the OCLC numbers, there are situations where its best to ignore certain records.
+The do not change file can be used to list MMS IDs for records that you want the script to ignore.

 * You need to change the file paths within Script 1 and Script 2 so that they point to the folder you’ve created.
 Leave the file name that they point to within that folder as is.

-* Create an Alma Analytics with the following subjects in this order: MMS ID, OCLC Control Number (035a), OCLC Control Number (035z), Network ID
+* Create an Alma Analytics with the following subjects in this order: MMS ID, OCLC Control Number (035a), OCLC Control Number (035z), Network ID.
+Save the Analytic as "OCLC-doublecheck"

 Once you have a base folder and file path established, follow the steps below to create files for NZ processing of OCLC BIB processing report data.
 It is important that the entire process be done within the shortest timeframe possible.